Meet our next explorers

 The proposed swarms moved the useful part of the mission earlier

 ARES is the sharper early explorer.
-It reaches 80% and 90% coverage before every other policy in the headline run, which fits its design: sector pressure keeps the swarm spatially spread, while science auctions stop the frontier search from ignoring valuable targets.
+It reaches 80% and 90% coverage before every other policy in the headline run, which fits its design: sector pressure keeps the swarm spatially spread, while science auctions stop frontier search from ignoring valuable targets.
 HERMES is the stronger closer.
 Its mission-mode controller helps the swarm shift from broad expansion into science, relay support and final boundary work, which is why it reaches 95% coverage fastest and finishes with the highest mean science return.

 | Algorithm | C(2000) | T80 | T90 | T95 | Messages | Science |